145th Street station (IND lines): Track layout

-Both levels have a trim line on the track walls, which is yellow with a black border.
-It's set in a two-high course, a pattern usually reserved for local stations.
-Tile captions reading "145" in while lettering on black run below the trim line at regular intervals.
-Yellow I-beam columns run along all the platforms, alternating ones having the standard black station name plate with white lettering.

-South of this station, through 135th Street, to just north of 125th Street, the line has six tracks.
+South of this station, the seven tracks merge into four, then split back out into six tracks north of 135th Street.
+The six-track section continues until just north of 125th Street.
 The express trains use the innermost pair of tracks, and the locals uses the outermost tracks.
-This section of the line is nicknamed “Homeball Alley” due to the large amount of switches and signals in this area.
+This section of the line is nicknamed "Homeball Alley"—a reference to a home signal, a type of railway signal used in the New York City Subway system.

 Exits

 The full-time entrance is at 145th Street with a part-time north exit at 147th Street.
 The station has entrances leading to each corner of St. Nicholas Avenue and West 145th Street, an entrance between buildings on the west side of St. Nicholas Avenue between West 147th and West 148th Streets, and an entrance on the east side of St. Nicholas Avenue between West 147th and West 148th Streets.
 There is a closed exit to the northwestern corner of St. Nicholas Avenue and West 146th Street.